ha0z1/idmp/README.md

 }
 ```

-View the Network Console, you will find there is only one network request, but 10 callbacks are executed correctly.
+Check the network console, there will be only 1 network request, but 10 callbacks will be triggered correctly.

-### Dynamic parameter
+### Advanced Usage

 ```typescript
 const getInfoById = async (id: string) => {